-My friend Emma from Dream It Quilt It knows a thing or two about sewing with t-shirts so I asked her to write a guest blog to teach my readers and I about the best interfacing for t-shirt quilts as I have a t-shirt quilt on my bucket list.
+My friend Emma from Dream It Quilt It knows a thing or two about sewing with T-shirts so I asked her to write a guest blog to teach my readers and share everything she knows about the best interfacing for T-shirts.

 If you scroll to the bottom you’ll also find a YouTube video of me showing Emma the bags I made with her pattern.